toyboot4e/toy-lib/README.md

 As of 2024, AtCoder is using GHC 9.4.5 (Source: [AtCoder judge environment 2023](https://img.atcoder.jp/file/language-update/language-list.html), [the spreadsheet](https://docs.google.com/spreadsheets/d/1HXyOXt5bKwhKWXruzUvfMFHQtBxfZQ0047W7VVObnXI/edit#gid=408033513&range=F38)), which roughly corresponds to [lts-21.7](https://www.stackage.org/lts-21.7)).

-For using recent HLS, I'm using GHC 9.4.6 in this repository.
-See [GHC version support](https://haskell-language-server.readthedocs.io/en/latest/support/ghc-version-support.html) for available HLS versions.
+I'm using GHC 9.4.6 in this repository for using recent version of HLS.
+See also: [GHC version support](https://haskell-language-server.readthedocs.io/en/latest/support/ghc-version-support.html).

 ### `toy-lib.cabal`